williamnagels/vacuumcleaner/README.md

-#Vacuum cleaner robot
+# Vacuum cleaner robot

-autonomous SLAM differential drive Lidar vacuum cleaner
+* Odometry SLAM
+* Lidar
+* Differential drive
+* NO camera support

 ## SLAM
 SLAM is provided by the gmapping ROS node.
 The gmapping node is currently configured to require stable odometry.
 This is provided